 What’s the best way to keep guacamole from browning?

-Now this is really the ultimate question.
-Everyone seems to have their own method, but my personal favorite is to leave the pit in the guacamole, spritz a little more lime juice on top and cover the guac with plastic wrap so that it’s actually touching the guacamole and the sides of the storage container.
+Everyone seems to have their own method, but my personal favorite is to spritz a little more lime juice on top and cover the guac with plastic wrap so that it’s touching the guacamole and the sides of the storage container (see photo below).
 This helps prevent any oxygen from getting in and turning it brown.
-Then close the container with it’s regular top and place it in the fridge.
+Then place the lid on the container and place it in the fridge.

 Can guacamole be frozen?

 It depends.
 I don’t recommend freezing guacamole if it contains tomatoes, onions, cilantro and jalapenos.
-Those ingredients tend to make the guac a little watery when defrosted.
-No bueno.
+Those ingredients tend to make the guac a little watery when defrosted, which is no bueno.
 However, you can successfully freeze it if you leave those things out.

 Simply combine the mashed avocados, lime juice and salt with 2 teaspoons of olive oil to help prevent it from browning.
 Place in a freezer-safe air tight bag and freeze.
 A day before you’re ready to eat it, take it out and let it thaw in the fridge.
 Then simply mix in the other fresh ingredients to make it tasty!